 In partnership with the Community Foundation for a greater Richmond and the University of Richmond’s Bonner Center for Civic Engagement, VCIC sponsors a film screening and dialogue each January in honor of Martin Luther King Jr. Day.
-This family-friendly event honors Dr. King’s significant legacy while exploring how to apply his message to the present day.
+This event honors Dr. King’s significant legacy while exploring how to apply his message to the present day.